manalap/laravel_links/README.md

 # laravel_links

-stores fake URL links with description.
+stores faked and seeded URL links with description.